“A good story cannot be devised; it has to be distilled.” – Raymond Chandler, Born Jul. 23, 1888.

 For example, if you're reading this essay as a Facebook post, you're reading the raw, hardly edited, rough draft of it.
 There are probably typos or clumsy phrases here and there.

-Then maybe it will be a blog, or an email, or both.
+Some of you are reading it a blog.
+Maybe as an email, or both.
 Maybe I added this sentence later when that happened.

 But maybe you're in the future, reading it in book form.
 You lucky folks are getting the sharper, purer, less-rambling version.